lmaoidkgit/AnyKernel3-edited-to-add-spectrum-support-to-the-kernel-for-redmi-3s-land/README.md

+#### AnyKernel3-edited-to-add-spectrum-support-to-the-kernel-for-redmi-3s-land ####
+What actually happened was that i wanted to add spectrum support to my kernel.
+But i wasn't able to add coz of old procedure(talking about the procedure mentioned in spectrum's xda forum https://forum.xda-developers.com/t/app-5-0-spectrum-a-kernel-manager-for-users-root.3601542/) of adding support or its just me being dumb af.
+I also tried using the spectrum injector but that also didn't work for me.
+So as i wanted to add, I edited anykernel3 flashable zip by osm0sis @xda- developers and after 15+ trials(coz i am dumb af) i was able to edit it successfully(i took little bit help from procedure present in spectrum's xda page and used my common-sense).
+I also didn't have much idea of making configs so i used the configs used in chimera kernel( https://forum.xda-developers.com/t/3-18-140-eas-o-pie-gestures-chimera-kernel-final.3733390/ ) as they have already been tested by many users.
+#### these spectrum configs are only for redmi 3s(Afaik) ####

+As i had some problems adding support i thought of helping other devs so now anyone can add support to their kernel by just doing these steps-
+1) add Image.gz-dtb of your kernel to the extracted folder
+2) add your kernel name to anykernel.sh [you can see where you have to add the name just by opening the file, or by searching this "#add kernel name here(remove the hastags btw)#"]
+3) add your kernel name to init.spectrum.rc(this file is present in ramdisk folder) [you can see where you have to add the name just by opening the file, or by searching this "#add kernel name here(remove the hastags btw)#"]
+4) now just verify everything and compress/archive the files again and flash
+5) now if you want you can read osm0sis's instructions/infos about AnyKernel3

 ----------------------------------------------------------------------------------
 AnyKernel3 - Flashable Zip Template for Kernel Releases with Ramdisk Modifications
 ----------------------------------------------------------------------------------

 ### by osm0sis @ xda-developers ###

 "AnyKernel is a template for an update.zip that can apply any kernel to any ROM, regardless of ramdisk." - Koush